Greylisting

 Challenges

-- Adaptive Spammers: With the rise in the use of greylisting, many spammers have adapted their tactics to include retry mechanisms, thus diminishing the efficacy of greylisting as a standalone spam prevention technique.
+- Adaptive senders: many bulk senders have adopted retry logic, reducing the efficacy of greylisting as a standalone technique.

 Configuration